hutchisonlab/hutchisonlab.github.io/_pages/people.md

     title: "Kyler Daas"
     excerpt: "*Solar Cells Helper (2023--)*<br>
     Kyler grew up in New Jersey and Pennsylvania.
 He is going to be graduating in 2024 with a BS in Biochemistry and Chemistry.
 After completing his undergraduate education Kyler plans on attending medical school.
 Likely one with an MD/PhD program.
 In his free time, he enjoys golfing, working out, and hanging out with friends and family."
+  - image_path: /images/people/Montez_Newsome.jpg
+    alt: "Montez Newsome"
+    title: "Montez Newsome"
+    excerpt: "Piezoelectric Potion Padawan (2023--)<br>
+    Montez grew in Harrisburg, Pa and moved to Pittsburgh to finish high school and start college.
+Part of the class of 2024, he will be graduating with an ACS certified degree in Chemistry.
+His goal is to complete the Chemistry PhD program at the University of Pittsburgh.
+In his free time, Montez enjoy working out, cycling, playing basketball and listening to rap/hip hop music."

 ---
 ---